oatlog/oatlog/doc/planning_report/main.typ

 The egglog paper has a benchmark showing approximately a million e-nodes per second, improving from egg's about 100k e-nodes per second in that same benchmark.

-== "Fast and Optimal Extraction for Sparse Equality Graphs" (2024)
+== Fast and optimal extraction and Egraphs as circuits (2024)

 E-graphs store an exponential number of equivalent expressions in a deduplicated manner but do not solve the problem of quickly extracting the optimal among them.
 The extraction problem is similar to instruction selection or graph covering and is NP-hard for even simple cost functions.
 Integer linear programming is typically used to extract the best expression in an e-graph.

-It has however been shown @fastextract that optimal extraction is possible in a reasonable time if the e-graph is close to a tree.
+However, it was independently discovered that linear time extraction is possible for a bounded treewidth @fastextract @egraphcircuit.
+Quite a lot of algorithms that are NP-hard, are polynomial for a bounded treewidth, so in this sense it is essentially a standard method applied to the extraction problem, in this case the complexity is $O(n * f("treewidth"))$
+Informally, treewidth is a measure of how close a graph is to a tree, and can be computed from a tree decomposition of the graph.
+Generally Egraphs tend to have a low treewidth, so this algorithm tends to applicable to practical egraphs,

+As a preprocessing step, the algorithm simplifies the egraph by treating it as a boolean circuit and simplifying it using standard techniques to slightly reduce the size of the problem.
+The E-nodes with zero inputs become a constant 1.
+E-nodes become and gates of all their inputs and E-classes become or gates of all their inputs.
+The problem is essentially to set the extracted E-class to 1 while removing as many gates as possible.
+There are many straightforward simplifications that can be done to the graph, for example, an and gate with duplicate inputs from the same node can remove one of the inputs.

 = Goal
 The goal of this project is to implement an e-graph engine that runs faster than other